Abdulrehmanba01/Abdulrehmanba01.github.io/ICG Underwriting API.md

 This endpoint does not require any parameter.

 #### Responses
-The response of this endpoint service request contains the `Task` that returns the prospect data for each Prospect.
+The response of this endpoint service request contains the `Task<List<Models.ICGBusinessEntitiesProspect>>` that returns the prospect data for each Prospect.

 #### Response headers-JSON
 |Header|Value|